spinicist/QUIT/Docs/Relaxometry.rst

         }
     }

-The order that the sequences are listed must match the order the input files are specified on the command-line.

 **Outputs**

 Note - the output prefix will change depending on the model selected (see below).
 The outputs listed here are for the 3 component model.